VoxelBoy/EditorFormulasWindow/README.md

 <img width="330" alt="Editor Formulas Window" src="https://cloud.githubusercontent.com/assets/433535/16903304/9077bc06-4c83-11e6-9122-e0e491cf243e.png">

 ### Using the window
-When you open the window for the first time, it will be empty for 1-2 seconds while it downloads the list of available formulas from the [Editor Formulas Github repository](https://github.com/VoxelBoy/EditorFormulas).
-Once the initial download is complete, you will see a list of greyed out buttons for each formula with a download button next to them, like so:
+When you open the window for the first time, it will be empty for 1-2 seconds while it downloads the list of available Formulas from the [Editor Formulas Github repository](https://github.com/VoxelBoy/EditorFormulas).
+Once the initial download is complete, you will see a list of greyed out buttons for each Formula with a download button next to them, like so:

 <img width="302" alt="Download Formula" src="https://cloud.githubusercontent.com/assets/433535/16903516/801d052c-4c89-11e6-933e-dadb57f061f2.png">

-Click the download button next to a formula and in a few seconds, it will be ready to use.
+Click the download button next to a Formula and in a few seconds, it will be ready to use.
 Click on the large button with the Formula name to run the Formula.
-If the formula has parameters, they will be shown beneath the button.
+If the Formula has parameters, they will be shown below the button.

 <img width="302" alt="Usable Formula" src="https://cloud.githubusercontent.com/assets/433535/16903531/e9eecd46-4c89-11e6-97bb-e325fb2c4de7.png">